Review: Lightstands – Manfrotto 1051BAC, 1052BAC and 1004BAC

 The air-cushioning helps prevents damage to equipment, or injury to fingers if you forget to fully tighten the section locks.
 However, that these light-stands could be clipped onto each other, and stacked that way, really caught my attention.
 You can clip several of them together, and this makes them easy to carry.
 (I can easily carry three light-stands in just one hand, and I can easily sling a stack of 5 of them over a shoulder and carry them.
 Since they are stackable like this, it also means you can stand them upright in the corner of a room or sideways on a shelf.

-Of these three light-stands, I prefer the medium-sized Manfrotto 1052BAC (vendor)
+Of these three light-stands, I prefer the medium-sized Manfrotto 1052BAC (affiliate)

 It rises to 7.75′ (2.34 m) high, and has a footprint diameter of 3.6′ (1 m).
 So it’s quite tall, with a large footprint, yet it only weighs 2.65 lbs (1.2kg).

-The more compact Manfrotto 1051BAC (vendor ), is 6.75′ (2m) tall, but has a footprint diameter of only 2.3′ (70cm).
+The more compact Manfrotto 1051BAC (affiliate ), is 6.75′ (2m) tall, but has a footprint diameter of only 2.3′ (70cm).
 This makes it ideal if you need a light-weight tripod to use in a hotel room, or elsewhere indoors where space is limited.

 The taller 12′ (3.65m) Manfrotto 1004BAC (affiliate), has a footprint diameter of 3.5″ (1 m), which is pretty much that of the medium size 1052BAC.
 It is heavier too, at 6.6 lbs (3 kg).
 Here’s an updated review of the Manfrotto 1004BAC lightstands.